Dallin Leavitt

-Dallin Leavitt (born August 8, 1994) is an American professional football safety.
+Dallin Leavitt (born August 8, 1994) is a former American professional football safety.
 He played college football at BYU and Utah State.
+He was signed by the Oakland Raiders of the National Football League as an undrafted free agent in 2018, and also played for the Green Bay Packers.

 Early life

 Leavitt grew up in Portland, Oregon, and initially attended Westview High School before transferring to Central Catholic High School.
 He was a standout defensive back for the Rams and was considered a top collegiate prospect.
 He ultimately committed to Brigham Young University during his second year of high school over offers from Stanford, Oregon, and UCLA.
 He was named Oregon School Activities Association first-team all-state and was tabbed the 6A co-Defensive Player of the Year during his senior season.